jupiter-munoz/claude-code-composer-prompts/data-model/create-data-model.md

 ## OUTPUT FORMAT

-**IMPORTANT:** Generate a YAML file as the primary output of this prompt.
+**IMPORTANT:** Generate a YAML file as the ONLY output of this prompt.
+Do not generate markdown, tables, or any other format.

 **File Naming Convention:** `[ApplicationName]_Data_Model.yaml` (e.g., `USF_OSHA_Data_Model.yaml`)

 **File Location:** Save in the `data-model/` folder of the project.

+**YAML Syntax Requirements:**
+- All YAML must be valid and parseable by standard YAML parsers
+- Strings with special characters (`:`, `"`, `'`, `#`, `&`, etc.) must be quoted
+- For fields with multiple source quotes, use YAML list syntax: `source_quote: ["quote 1", "quote 2"]`
+- Never concatenate strings using "and" outside of quotes
+- Use proper YAML indentation (2 spaces per level)
+- Validate syntax before writing file

 **Format:** Use the enhanced YAML structure below: